Season and block plan

 • After a goal event, to plan the next macrocycle.

 Do not use this workflow for a quick health check of an already-written plan.
 For that, use the plan_health_review MCP prompt or the prompt-library copy-paste prompt: it audits planned-vs-completed adherence, load/form trajectory, deload/recovery-week caveats, missing wellness/readiness data, and race-date risk without designing a new season.
+For a strictly read-only, evidence-limited audit that keeps athlete-stated availability/duration separate from observations and never derives an age rule, use Masters plan review.

 The recipe